borenstein-lab/MetaLAFFA/README.md

                     ortholog_to_grouping_mappings = [<name_of_your_mapping>]

-                *Note* You can use any number of mapping files (e.g. if you want to map to multiple levels of higher level function description such as modules and pathways).
+                **Note** You can use any number of mapping files (e.g. if you want to map to multiple levels of higher level function description such as modules and pathways).
 Just add each mapping file to the `ortholog_to_grouping_maps/` directory and include the name of each mapping in the list of mappings at line 92 in the `config/operation.py` submodule.

 ##### Configuring MetaLAFFA to submit jobs to a cluster

 Though MetaLAFFA can be run locally, running MetaLAFFA on a cluster will allow you to best utilize its ability to parallelize the annotation of many metagenomic shotgun sequencing samples.
 If you plan to run MetaLAFFA locally, you can skip the following section on configuring MetaLAFFA to run on a cluster.
-However, you should make sure to modify `config/steps/map_reads_to_genes.py`, changing the number of cores defined in `cluster_params` to be the number of cores you want a single DIAMOND alignment process to use.
+However, you should make sure to modify `$CONDA_PREFIX/MetaLAFFA/config/steps/map_reads_to_genes.py`, changing the number of cores defined in `cluster_params` to be the number of cores you want a single DIAMOND alignment process to use.

+**Note**: MetaLAFFA's default installation via Conda uses Snakemake version 3.13.3, but if you have access to Snakemake version 4.1 or greater, then you can make use of [**Snakemake profiles**](https://snakemake.readthedocs.io/en/v5.1.4/executable.html#profiles), a convenient option for configuring Snakemake pipelines for different computing ennvironments.
+This should replace the use of environment-specific jobscripts outlines below.

 By default, MetaLAFFA is able to interface with Sun Grid Engine (SGE) and HTCondor clusters.
-This is achieved via the use of Python job submission wrapper scripts, included in the `src/` directory (`src/sge_submission_wrapper.py` and `src/condor_submission_wrapper.py` respectively).
+This is achieved via the use of Python job submission wrapper scripts, included in the `$CONDA_PREFIX/MetaLAFFA/src/` directory (`$CONDA_PREFIX/MetaLAFFA/src/sge_submission_wrapper.py` and `$CONDA_PREFIX/src/condor_submission_wrapper.py` respectively).
 If your cluster uses a different cluster management system, then you will need to create your own job submission wrapper by following these steps:

 1. Copy the appropriate example job submission wrapper script to serve as a template for your new wrapper.

-        cp src/<sge|condor>_submission_wrapper.py src/<name_of_your_cluster_system>_submission_wrapper.py
+        cp $CONDA_PREFIX/MetaLAFFA/src/<sge|condor>_submission_wrapper.py $CONDA_PREFIX/MetaLAFFA/src/<name_of_your_cluster_system>_submission_wrapper.py

     Which example script you should use as a template depends on how you parameterize jobs when submitting them to the cluster.
 If you request cluster resources (memory, cores, etc.) via command-line arguments and just provide the name of a shell script to run (i.e. SGE uses `qsub <name_of_shell_script>`), then you should use the SGE wrapper as a template.
 If you instead specify cluster resources and which script to run via a config file (i.e. HTCondor uses `condor_submit <name_of_config_file>`), then you should use the HTCondor wrapper as a template.